2fast-team/2fast/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

-1. Given the following environment (Sample App w/ XAML, Project with Isolated setup, etc...)
+1. Given the following environment
 2. Go to '...'
 3. Click on '....'
 4. Scroll down to '....'